GuignardLab/registration-tools/User-manual/user-manual.md

 to apply the transformations that have been computed (see later in this manual).

-## Talking to BigDataViewer et al.
+## Talking to BigDataViewer et al. (obsolete, maybe in a future version)

 #####